Beneath Our Feet

 Since as long as I could remember I have always loved and respected the outdoors, especially where I call home.
 I have created this project to draw attention to the community I grew up in and to bring awareness to the significance of that land.

 Although environmental documentaries aren’t my first choice, I do feel a connection to this one.
-I couldn’t imagine losing my home and having my childhood memories be replaced by developments.
-I feel like this story isn’t being talked about enough and not everyone knows the extent of the situation.
-That is why I think it was important to be a part of something that was happy to help spread that message.
+I couldn’t imagine losing my childhood memories to a development.
+I feel like this story isn't told enough and not everyone knows the extent of this situation.
+That is why I think it is important to be a part of something that is happy to help spread this message.

-As a film student pursuing the world of audio I’m very excited to help bring this story to life through rich, natural soundscapes while conveying the beauty and detail of the environment.
+As a film student pursuing the world of audio, I am very excited to help bring this story to life through rich, natural soundscapes while conveying the beauty and detail of the environment.